-DUE DESCRIPTION DATE 5-20-22 The Office of Fiscal and Grants Management (OFGM) distributes the Letters of Notification to CSBs with of state and federal block grant funds.
+DUE DESCRIPTION DATE 5-20-24 The Office of Fiscal and Grants Management (OFGM) distributes the Letters of Notification to CSBs with of state and federal block grant funds.
 NOTE: This is contingent on the implementation of the fiscal year budget as passed by the General Assembly and signed into law by the Governor.
 The Code of Virginia allows the Governor to make certain adjustments to the Budget.
 Changes in Federal legislation, inclement weather and uncertain revenue collections, are just a few examples of events that may require adjustments to the budget in order to maintain the balanced budget as required by Virginia's constitution.
-2. The Department's Office of Information Services and Technology (OIS&T) distributes the current fiscal year performance contract software through the Community Automated Reporting System (CARS) to CSBs.
+2. The Department distributes the current fiscal year performance contract software through the Community Automated Reporting System (CARS) to CSBs.
 CSBs must only provide allocations of state and federal funds or amounts subsequently revised by or negotiated and approved by the Department and have actual appropriated amounts of local matching funds.
-06-24-22 1.
-CSB must complete Exhibit A, Table 2 Board Management and Salary Cost and Integrated Behavioral and Primary Health Care Questions through the CARS application.
-2. During June and July, the OFGM prepares the electronic data interchange transfers for the first two semi- monthly payments (for July payments) of state and federal for the CSBs.
-This will include 1/8 th of any approved amounts of federal funds that are distributed on a state fiscal year basis.
-All other federal funds after this disbursements must be invoiced by the CSBs pursuant to the performance contract.
-07-01-22 The current fiscal year performance contract or contract revisions should be signed and submitted electronically by the CSBs.
-This should include any applicable Exhibits D that may be due at this time to the Office of Management Services (OMS) sent to the performancecontractsupport@dbhds.virginia.gov email address.
-2. If the CSB has not met or maintained the minimum 10 percent local matching funds requirement at the end of the previous fiscal year, it must submit a written request for a waiver, pursuant to § 37.2-509 of the Code and State Board Policy 4010, and the Minimum Ten Percent Matching Funds Waiver Request Guidelines sent to the OMS performancecontractsupport@dbhds.virginia.gov email address.
-3. The OFGM prepares the transfers for payments 3 and 4 during July and August (for August payments) of state and federal funds.
-If the CSB CARS report data is not complete the payment(s) may not be released until the complete report is received.
-Once received these two semi-monthly payments will be processed and disbursed with the next scheduled payment.
-07-15-22 The OIS&T distributes the end of the fiscal year performance contract report through CARS.
-07-29-22 CSBs submit their June Community Consumer Submission (CCS) extract files for June.
-08-19-22 CSBs submit their complete CCS extract files for total (annual) CCS service unit data.
+06-26-24 Exhibit A: CSB must complete Table 2 Board Management and Salary Cost and Integrated Behavioral and Primary Health Care Questions through the CARS application.
+2. Payments 1 and 2 for July are prepared during June and July, the OFGM prepares the electronic data interchange transfers for the first two semi- monthly payments of state and federal for the CSBs.
+With the exception of programmatically determined upfront payments, all federal funds disbursements must be invoiced by the CSBs pursuant to the community services performance contract.
+07-01-24 1.
+The current fiscal year performance contract, revisions, or Exhibits D that may be due at this time should be signed and submitted electronically by the CSBs.
+2. Local Match: If the CSB has not met or maintained the minimum 10 percent local matching funds requirement at the end of the previous fiscal year, it must submit a written request for a waiver, pursuant to § 37.2-509 of the Code and State Board Policy 4010 and the Minimum Ten Percent Matching Funds Waiver Request Guidelines sent to the OMS performancecontractsupport@dbhds.virginia.gov email address.
+3. Payments 3 and 4 for August are prepared for transfers during July and August.
+If the CSB's CARS report data is not complete the payment(s) may not be released until the complete report is received.
+Once received the payments will be processed and disbursed with the next scheduled payment.
+07-15-24 The Department distributes the end of the fiscal year performance contract report through CARS.
+07-28-24 Community Consumer Submission (CCS) extract files for June is due from CSBs.
+08-19-24 1.
+CCS extract files for total (annual) CCS service unit data is CSBs submit their complete.
 The Department will not accept any other corrections to the end of year CCS report after this date.
-2. OFGM prepares the transfers for payments 5 and 6 during August and September (September payments) of state and federal funds.
+2. Payments 5 and 6 for September are prepared for transfer during August and September.
+09-02-24 3.
+CSBs send complete end of the fiscal year report through the CARS application.
+4. The OMS reviews program services sections of the reports for any discrepancies and works with the CSBs to resolves deficiencies.
+5. OFGM reviews financial portions of reports for any discrepancies and works with CSBs to resolve deficiencies.